ucoProject/ontology.unifiedcyberontology.org/README.md

 ### Contributions

-Contained in CONTRIBUTE.md is details on how to submit changes to these works, and how to deploy the baseline configuration of the repository which you can build and test the effects of those changes.
-The deployment portion assumes you are using a Debian-based system *such as Ubuntu*, with Apache2 and an active network connection.
+[CONTRIBUTE.md](CONTRIBUTE.md) contains details on how to submit changes to this repository, and how to deploy the baseline configuration of the repository which you can build and test the effects of those changes.
+The deployment portion assumes you are using a Debian-based system (and has been tested on Ubuntu), with Apache2 and an active network connection.

 ### Future Work